-We’ll try to keep this information up to date, but check with specific supermarkets and government information for the most recent updates.
+Supermarkets and community groups are working together to make sure everyone can get the supplies they need.
+We’ll try to keep this information up to date, but check with specific supermarkets and online stores for the most recent updates.

 food boxes with essentials

 priority delivery slots

 restricting how many items you can buy so there’s enough for everyone